dccn-tg/filer-gateway/README.md

-# Gateway service for interfacing the DCCN filers
+# API gateway for DCCN filers

 ## Design and components